jpgsantos/Subcellular_workflow/Docs/index.rst

 |

 This workflow has been developed to tackle the challenge of building and analyzing biochemical pathway models, combining pre-existing tools and custom-made software.
+(Santos et al. 2020) (Preprint)

 At the root of our implementation is the SBtab format (Lubitz et al. 2016), a file that can store biochemical models and associated data in an easily readable and expandable way.